benhall14/php-calendar/README.md

 	    'My Birthday',  # event name text
-	    true,           # should the date be masked - boolean default true ['myclass', 'abc'],   # (optional) additional classes in either string or array format to be included on the event days ['event-class', 'abc']   # (optional) additional classes in either string or array format to be included on the event summary box
+	    true,           # should the date be masked - boolean default true ['myclass', 'abc'],   # (optional) additional classes in either string or array format to be included on the event days ['event-class', 'abc'],   # (optional) additional classes in either string or array format to be included on the event summary box
+        ['data-type' => 'holiday', 'data-holiday' => 'Independence Day'] # (optional) arbitrary data attributes to be included on the event day
 	);

     # or for multiple events